Dare-Share-Care/exam-repo/README.md

 ### Order Service
 [Order Service](https://github.com/Dare-Share-Care/exam-orders)
 handles creation and storage of orders made through the MTOGO platform.
+Order Service also handles the fee which each restaurant has to pay which is stored after each order created with the corresponding Restaurant ID.
 ![Order Service APIs](images/Orders.Web%20Swagger.png)

 ### Restaurant Service